 Now we will input the axial and orthogonal forces at all changes in direction as shown in the attached figure.

 The next step is to prepare the required load cases.
 Some additional load cases need to be prepared for static analysis of slug force.
-The same has been shown in the below-mentioned figure.
+The same is shown in the figure below.

 Understanding the Slug Flow Analysis Output